 If you’d like to be able to look up any transaction, not just the ones from your wallet, add the line txindex=1 (HOWEVER, THIS IS NOT COMPATIBLE WITH PRUNE MODE.
 DO THIS ONLY IF YOU ARE USING A LARGE HARD DRIVE)

 At some point, you will have the option to create a new wallet.
 Do that, but remember, do not encrypt the wallet.
 Also, don’t use this wallet for any funds – it’s a hot wallet and that’s not safe.
 Your bitcoin should be stored offline.

 Download Electrum Personal Server

-You can do this while Bitcoin blockchain is downloading.
+You can do this while the Bitcoin blockchain is downloading.

 There are two files you need to download.
 The source code (don’t worry, we aren’t compiling) and the signature.